Go to Reviews.org US Edition

 It’s been a great couple of years for weirdo golf games.
 Desert Golfing hit Android and iOS way back in 2014, and when the Switch launched back in 2017, we were blessed with the wonderfully Aussie Golf Story.

-Indie golf games are usually driven by one core principle: golf = boring, whacking things with a stick = fun.
+Indie golf games are usually driven by one core principle: golf is boring, whacking things with a stick is fun.
+Something What the Golf? clearly understands.

 What The Golf? features a series of increasingly absurd courses where the golf ball target can be just about anything.
-One course you might be using a cat as target practice and in the next you might be actual using the flogging the poor kitty cat across the green.
+In one course you might be using a cat as target practice and in the next you could be flogging the poor kitty cat across the green.

-Each level is like a Kinder Surprise; if the surprise was developer Triband’s next insane twist on the basics of golf.
+Each level is like a Kinder Surprise; if the surprise was a new absurd reimagining of the fundamentals of golf.

 - Golf Story (Switch)